jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/07/2018-07-26-did-uncle-bob-say-the-database-is-not-important.md

 > ...
 The Database **isn't an important decision?**

-Firstly, to answer the question of the "Neutral person", yes...
+Firstly, to answer the question of the "Neutral person"  (whom I later learned is someone actually rooting for me :smile: )...
+Yes!...

 I had read the article before, and I visit it from time to time.
 The first time I read it, it took me about three days of rereading it and analyzing the example before I was able to make sense of what Uncle Bob is trying to say.
 (I was not not yet very familiar with things like this in software development so it took time for me to understand them.)